Zireael-N/PNGStego/README.md

 PNGDeStego.exe "cats (copy).png" mylovelyhiddenfile el!tepa55word --silent
 ```

-Note that the program stores the file's extension in the container but it doesn't store its full name, so when you extract the data, you don't have to type the extension.
 `--silent` key turns off any output, unless there's an error that didn't let the program do its job.

 ### OS X